Standard Course Fees

 Warwick Chemistry Overseas Taught Masters Scholarships 2019:

 These non-repayable scholarships offer a £4000 bursary to the most academically gifted overseas students.
 The scholarships are only available to non Home/EU students and awards are made on the basis of excellence.
 There is no deadline for application but award is conditional on commencement of the course.
-Please note, students will be automatically considered for this scholarship and therefore no further action is required on their part.

 Commonwealth Shared Scholarship Scheme